mschoch/go-bmp085/README.md

 ### Examples

-There is one example app showing how to read the temperature.
+There is one example app showing how to read the temperature. (you may need to be root to read the i2c bus)